Tage aus Glas

 Direction and concept: Christof Seeger-Zurmühlen

-Set and costume design: Susanne Hoffmann
+Costumes and set design: Susanne Hoffmann

-Dramaturgy, adaptation: Leonie Ute Maria Adam
+Dramaturgy and adaptation: Leonie Ute Maria Adam

 Composition and sound design: Bojan Vuletić

-Sound: Sandra Zawada, Benjamín Herrera
+Sound engineering: Sandra Zawada, Benjamín Herrera

 Assistant director: Mika Ludwig